tanguym/apache-shiro-tutorial-webapp/README.md

 apache-shiro-enhanced
 =====================

-This is based on the step-by-step tutorial showing how to secure a web app with Apache Shiro We added some functionality to it like:
+This is based on the step-by-step tutorial showing how to secure a web app with Apache Shiro<br>
+We added some functionality to it like:

 database schema